react-navigation/react-navigation.github.io/versioned_docs/version-5.x/navigation-prop.md

 sidebar_label: Navigation prop
 ---

 Each `screen` component in your app is provided with the `navigation` prop automatically.
-The prop contains various convenience functions that dispatch navigation actions on the route's router.
+The prop contains various convenience functions that dispatch navigation actions.
 It looks like this:

 - `navigation`
   - `navigate` - go to another screen, figures out the action it needs to take to do it
   - `reset` - wipe the navigator state and replace it with a new routes
   - `goBack` - close active screen and move back in the stack
   - `setParams` - make changes to route's params
-  - `dispatch` - send an action to router
+  - `dispatch` - send an action object to update the navigation state
   - `setOptions` - update the screen's options
   - `isFocused` - check whether the screen is focused
   - `addListener` - subscribe to updates to events from the navigators